Film Review – Silence (2016)

 What I Liked

 While every performance in the movie is spot on, I feel it most necessary to praise the works of both Andrew Garfield and Issei Ogata.
 Just months after blowing us all away with his performance of famed American hero Desmond Doss in Mel Gibson’s war epic Hacksaw Ridge, Garfield is at it again with another award-worthy performance in Silence.
-He delivers a very layered performance, expressing the necessary spiritual depth of a very devout priest while emoting the right amount of vulnerability.
+He delivers a very layered performance.
+He expresses the necessary spiritual depth of a very devout priest while emoting the right amount of vulnerability.

 The main Japanese adversary, played by Issei Ogata, gives an award worthy performance in a supporting role and may possibly be one of the best villains in cinema in 2016.
 Ogata isn’t overly evil, he even has some charm to his character, but he is well fleshed out as a character and explains his point of view which helps you to even understand where he is coming from.
 He reminds me a little of Christoph Waltz as Hans Landa in Inglorious Basterds with the mannerisms he has.